The regulator dependence in the functional renormalization group: a quantitative explanation: The non-perturbative renormalization group and the asymptotic behavior of the overall regulator scale

 at small $q$.
 Accordingly, the mass gap can be readily obtained:

 In the previous expression it has been assumed that $|\Gamma_k^{(2)}(q^2=0)|\ll R_k(q^2=0)$ as it is usually the case in critical phenomena.
-We also assumed that $\eta$ is relativelly small in order to neglect the dependence on $\phi$ in $\frac{d}{d q^2}\Gamma_k^{(2)}|_{q^2=0}$.
-The massive behaviour of the theory implies that it exhibits a radius of convergence in momentum regardless of the theory being in the broken or the symmetric phase.
-The radius of convergence is given by the closest singularity to the origin in the complex $p^2$ plane and for the symmetric phase this is located at $p^2=-9m^2$ and at $p^2=-4m^2$ in the broken phase.
-Consequently, using the least favorable case, in presence of the regulator an expansion in $p^2/m_{gap}^2$ will present the following small parameter:
+We also assumed that $\eta$ is relatively small in order to neglect the dependence on $\phi$ in $\frac{d}{d q^2}\Gamma_k^{(2)}|_{q^2=0}$.
+The massive behavior of the regulated theory implies that it exhibits a radius of convergence in momentum regardless of the theory being in the broken or the symmetric phase.
+The radius of convergence is given by the closest singularity to the origin in the complex $p^2$ plane and for the symmetric phase this is located at $p^2=-9m^2$ and at $p^2=-4m^2$ in the broken phase (see, for example, \cite{Pelissetto:2000ek}).
+As discussed in \cite{Balog2019}, these behaviors follow from the fact that the regulated theory behaves as a massive theory for small momenta.
+In the massive theory, as is well-known, the closest singularity to the origin in the complex $p^2$ plane of the momenta dependence of connected correlation functions are located at $p^2=-m^2$.
+This singularity corresponds to the single particle pole in the Minkowskian version of the theory.
+In the 1-PI case, this singularity is no longer present and the the singularity nearest to the origin in the complex $p^2$ plane is at $-9 m^2$ ($-4m^2$) because, again, the Minkowskian extension of the theory has a three- (two-) particle branch-cut in the symmetric (broken) phase respectively.

+Consequently, when the vertex functions appearing in the right hand side integrals of flow equations are expanded both in internal and external momenta, the radius of convergence is $4 m^2_{gap}$ (using the least favorable case).
+Now, external momenta can chosen arbitrarily small and internal momenta are bounded by $q\lesssim k_{cut}$.
+One concludes that in presence of the regulator an expansion in $p^2/m_{gap}^2$ (where $p$ can be external or internal) will present the following expansion parameter:

 and one expects the DE to converge when $\lambda_1\lesssim 1$\footnote{At a more technical level, the previous reasoning also explains why the DE is not so well behaved when considered for the Polchinski equation instead of the Wetterich equation because in the former case connected 1-particle reducible correlation functions contribute, and for the connected correlation function the closest singularity to the origin in the $p^2$ plane is then situated at $p^2=-m^2$.}.
-The previous reasoning express the ideas developped in Ref.~\cite{Balog2019} but incorportating the dependence on $\alpha$ of the various quantities.
+The previous reasoning express the ideas developed in Ref.~\cite{Balog2019} but incorporating the dependence on $\alpha$ of the various quantities.
+It is interesting to note that the original idea of maximizing the gap proposed by Litim\cite{Litim:2000ci} is similar to maximizing $\lambda_1$ and gives similar results.
+However, improving $\lambda_1$ alone can not be the end of the story because it is known that even if the Litim's regulator gives the better results at order LPA, the DE becomes ill-defined at higher orders with this specific regulator.

 A second condition needs to be satisfied as well.
 Indeed, since the previous reasoning suppose that the theory in presence of the regulator must behave approximately as a massive theory in the range $q^2\lesssim k_{cut}^2$, the contribution in this range from higher order terms in \eqref{eqRSM} must be small in comparison with quadratic terms.
 This means that we can identify another parameter $\lambda_2$ in the expansion given by the ratio of the quartic and quadratic terms in momentum in the inverse propagator \footnote{Similarly, one could consider other parameters coming from the comparison of higher powers of momenta with the quadratic term.}: